 Your Experience of Depression is Unique

 You’ve probably heard a lot of statistics about how common depression is.
-As many as 87% of young adults in one study had major depressive symptoms (lasting at least two weeks in a row).
+As many as 87% of young adults in one study had major depressive symptoms.
 The number of young adults dealing with depression has seen a sharp increase in the last few years.

 While knowing this could be helpful if you’ve ever felt that no one understands what you’re feeling, it’s important to note that your experience of depression is unique and that it could be happening for a number of reasons:

 - Relationship Difficulties (Breakups, Toxic Relationships)

 Considering what may have triggered your depression is often helpful in addressing and treating your symptoms.
 Don’t worry if it doesn’t seem connected to any circumstances.
 After all, there are still many treatment options that could help you feel more whole and grounded (talking to a mental health professional, trying medication, etc.).

 Overcoming depression isn’t going to happen overnight.
 It’s a process that happens one day at a time.
 That journey begins with believing some important truths: